fiedl/hole-ice-study/README.md

 The step "calculate new position and direction" involves propagating the photon through the different ice layers, which may have different scattering and absorption lengths.
 The hole-ice algorithm makes this code more general such that geometric shapes other than ice layers are supported.
 This way, the propagation algorithm also supports adding cylinders for cables and hole-ice columns.
 Other shapes can by added to the algorithm as long as one can provide a method to calculate the intersection points of the photon ray and the new shape.

 ## Installation

+*This section shows the setup instructions in the context of the original study.
+For usage with current icetray, see https://github.com/fiedl/hole-ice-scripts.*

 ### Install icecube-simulation framework